vllur/kurs_nbp/README.md

 ## Contributing
 If you have an idea or you have found a bug, open an [issue](https://github.com/vllur/kurs_nbp/issues/new).

-Pull request are welcome, but please first open [issue](https://github.com/vllur/kurs_nbp/issues/new) to make sure no effort will be wasted.

 ## License
 This repository and its content are under the terms of MIT license.
 See [LICENSE](LICENSE) for more information.